KohaILS/koha-manual-zh-cn/source/administration.rst

       number in units (days/hours) entered in this box.

    -  To control this value on a more granular level please set the :ref:`NoRenewalBeforePrecision` preference.

 -  You can enable automatic renewals for certain items/patrons if you'd like.
 This will renew automatically following your circulation rules unless there is a hold on the item.

-   -  **Important**
+   **Important**

-          You will need to enable the :ref:`automatic renewal cron job <cron-automatic-renewal-label>` for this to work.
+   You will need to enable the
+   :ref:`automatic renewal cron job <cron-automatic-renewal-label>` for this to work.

-   -  **Important**
+   **Important**

-          This feature needs to have the "no renewal before" column filled in or it will auto renew everyday after the due date.
+   This feature needs to have the "no renewal before" column filled in or it will auto renew every day after the due date.

--  If you are using automatic renewals, you can use the 'No automatic renewals after' to limit the time a patron can have the item independent:
-   Example: Don't allow automatic renewals after a checkout period of 80 days.
+-  If you are using automatic renewals, you can use the 'No automatic renewals after' to limit the time a patron can have the item.
+For example: don't allow automatic renewals after a checkout period of 80 days.

 -  Similar to the hard due date setting, you can also stop automatic renwals after a specific date using the 'No automatic renwal after (hard limit)' setting.

--  If the patron can place holds on this item type, enter the total numbers of items (of this type) that can be put on hold in the 'Holds allowed' field.
+-  If patrons of this category can place holds on items of this type, enter the total numbers of items (of this type) that can be put on hold in the 'Holds allowed' field.

+   -  Leave empty to have unlimited holds.

+   -  If you'd rather put a hold limit per patron category, independent of the item type, see the
+      :ref:`default checkout and hold policy by patron category <default-checkouts-and-hold-by-category-label>` section below.

+   -  If you want to have a hard hold limit, independent of patron category and item type, for this particular library, see the :ref:`Default checkout, hold, and return policy <default-checkouts-and-hold-policy-label>` section below.

+   -  If you want to have a hard hold limit, independent of patron category, item type, and across all libraries, see the :ref:`maxreserves` system preference.

 -  You can also set a daily limit on the number of holds a patron can place.

 -  While the two settings before limit the holds that can be placed across various records, the next setting is used to limit the number of holds that can be placed on one record at the same time.
-   Example: For fiction books you might want to allow only one item to be placed on hold at the same time by the same user.
+   For example, for fiction books you might want to allow only one item to be placed on hold at the same time by the same user.
 But for serials where items represent different issues more than one hold at the same time is fine.

 -  Next you can decide how the availability of items influences the ability